Data Centers in Philadelphia

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange is the Philadelphia Internet Exchange (PHLIX), which facilitates local peering and reduces latency for traffic within the metropolitan area.
-For broader peering, most providers maintain high-capacity connections to major exchanges in New York City and Ashburn, Virginia.
+Internet Exchange Points (IXPs) The Philadelphia Internet Exchange (PHLIX) is the primary IXP, facilitating local peering and reducing latency for traffic within the metropolitan area.
+Most large-scale peering is handled through private connections or via network extensions to major hubs in Ashburn and New York City.

 Power Analysis